Grow Creator Field Notes

 | Entertainment, comedy, vlogs | ~$0.01–$0.02 | Broadest audience, lowest CPMs |

 The gap between the top and bottom rows is several times over — the same million views can mean very different pay depending purely on topic.
-If you're weighing where your channel sits, our niche-specific breakdowns like tech YouTube AdSense and CPM in 2026 go deeper on category economics.
+If you're weighing where your channel sits, niche matters more than most creators expect, and advertiser demand is what drives category economics.

 How much does audience country change RPM?